kisswiki/kisswiki/src/non-it/quotes.md

 ##

 >Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
 But it’s worth it in the end because once you get there, you can move mountains. - Steve Jobs

+##

+>Programming is an art.
+Don't spend all your time sharpening your pencil when you should be drawing. https://www.hackingwithswift.com/